iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 35

-- Give that blue handle a gentle tug back to free the Anti-Clamp's arms.
+- Give that blue handle a gentle pull backwards to unlock the Anti-Clamp's arms.

-- Set your iPad on a stable surface so it sits nice and level between those suction cups.
+- Slide something under your iPad to keep it nice and level between the suction cups.

-- Place the suction cups close to the center of the left edge—one at the top and one at the bottom, like a perfect little duo.
+- Set the suction cups up near the middle of the left edge—one on top and one on the bottom.

 Step 36

-- Gently pull the blue handle forward to secure the arms in place.
+- Slide the blue handle forward to lock those arms in place.

-- Keep an eye on those suction cups; they should be in sync with each other.
-If they start to drift apart, just loosen them a bit and realign the arms.
-Easy peasy!
+- Keep an eye on the suction cups to make sure they stay lined up.
+If they start drifting apart, just loosen them a little and adjust the arms back into position.

 Step 37

-- Take a breather for a minute to let that adhesive loosen up and create a nice little gap for you.
+- Hang tight for a minute—let that adhesive loosen up and create a nice gap.

-- If the screen isn’t warming up enough, feel free to use a hair dryer to gently heat the left edge of the iPad.
+- If the screen isn't warming up enough, grab a hair dryer and heat along the left edge of the iPad.

 Step 38

-- Make sure the suction cup is pressed flat against the screen to get a solid grip before pulling.
+- Make sure the cup sits flat against the screen to seal it up nice and tight.

 Step 39

-- Slide an opening pick into the gap created by the suction cup.
+- Slide an opening pick into the little gap you made with the suction cup—think of it like sneaking a key into a locked door!

 Step 40

-- Heat things up again and swap out that iOpener for a fresh one!
+- Warm up the iOpener and swap it out for a fresh one.

 Tools Used